 Don’ts for Gold Jewellery

-Chlorine is gold’s worst enemy.
-Repeated exposure of chlorine to gold jewellery will weaken the gold jewellery’s structure and eventually lead it to breaking completely.
+- Chlorine is gold jewellery’s worst enemy.
+Repeated exposure of chlorine to gold jewellery will weaken its structure and cause it to completely break apart.